 We want to make life more wonderful for all people in Aotearoa, New Zealand.
 Our vision is that everybody is thriving from the inside out.
 That everybody has the opportunity to live a life that is meaningful for them.

 We’re working to create a more compassionate culture in Aotearoa.
-A world where work is “win-win-win” — good for you, good for others in your
+A world where life and work are “win-win-win” — good for you, good for others in your

-Why did you create a game about human feelings and needs for organisations?
+Why did you create a game about human needs for organisations?

 We created the game with multiple outcomes in mind: